scottshambaugh/mpl_stereo/README.md

 axstereo.ax  # for AxesAnaglyph
 ```

 Use `save()` to write the stereogram to file.
-It is the single entry point for both static images and animated wigglegrams — the format is chosen from the file extension (e.g. `.png` saves a static image, `.gif` animates a wiggle), or forced with `animate=True`/`animate=False`.
-Pass `plot_area=True` to save just the plot area.
+Whether the result is a static image or animated wigglegrams is chosen from the file extension (e.g. `.png` saves a static image, `.gif` animates a wiggle), or forced with `animate=True`/`animate=False`.
+Pass `plot_area=True` to save just the plot area without axis decorations.
 You can also reach the underlying matplotlib figure directly at `axstereo.fig`.

 ```python
 axstereo.save('stereogram.png')              # static image